sleepyjaree/cdp/source/COMP170/2020Spring/week5.rst

     Airplane myFavAirplane = new Airplane();
 	myFavAirplane.tailNumber = "N4335K";

-This is not illegal, because the field tailNumber has been declared as private, and must be accessed only through class methods.
+This is now illegal, because the field ``tailNumber`` has been declared as private, and must be accessed only through class methods.
 That's why we defined the constructor method ``Airplane(String tailNumber, String make, String model)``.